dshaw15/booksbykenna/book-summary/band-play.md

 Xavier might be my one, but with five sexy men competing for my body, quarantine just got a lot less boring.
 As long as Xavier’s jealousy and sibling rivalry stays under control Otherwise, my heart might not be the only thing that explodes.

-The second in the Loving the Band rockstar series, Playing with the Band in Lockdown, has one woman enjoying the love and bodies of Australian rock band, The Flying Monkeys.
+The second in the Loving the Band rockstar series, *Playing with the Band*, has one woman enjoying the love and bodies of Australian rock band, The Flying Monkeys.
-Yes, there's cheating.
+Yes, there's more than one man who wants her.
 Yes, there's loving.
 Yes, Yes, Yes.
-Get Seducing the Band in Lockdown, today.
+Get Seducing the Band, today.

 **_Tell me what you want_, Xavier asks.** Find out why in your free, quick read prequel to rockstar reverse harem romances: [Dirty Blonde](https://dl.bookfunnel.com/87mn2uvtd1/ "Dirty Blonde").